 Keep in mind that the suggested posting times are an average across industries and users.
 They may not be the ideal times to schedule LinkedIn posts for your audience.

 For example, around 8 p.m. may be the best time to reach C-suite decision-makers.
 Executives have long and busy days.
 Even at 5 p.m., they are still catching up on emails and other matters.
 They don’t have time for social media until they’re at home.

 LinkedIn has a built-in analytics tool to identify which posts are most effective.
 Sort your posts by top engagement rate, impressions, clicks, or interaction.
 Then see if there are any trends in post type or posting times.

 As LinkedIn analytics only show the post date, keep records of the times you post.

-To make the most of your ROI and resources, treat LinkedIn as just one part of the larger puzzle.
-Optimize your posting schedule across all platforms.
+Most likely, LinkedIn isn’t your only social media platform in your digital marketing strategy.
+To maximize your ROI and resources, treat LinkedIn as just one part of the larger puzzle and optimize your posting schedule across all platforms.